 Silvio Berlusconi wins passage of legal bill

-Italy's lower house of parliament has approved a bill that would cut the length of some trials and could end a bribery case against Prime Minister Silvio Berlusconi.
+Italy's lower house of parliament has approved a bill that would cut the length of some trials and be likely to end a bribery case against Prime Minister Silvio Berlusconi.

 The measure passed by 314 to 296, amid boos and shouts from opposition politicians.